shivannis/xandr-docs-public/xandr-docs/articles/monetize/native-assembly-faq.md

 ## Do I have to activate placements individually?

 No, bulk activation is possible for scaled native inventory enablement.
-Please contact your Xandr team for more details.
+Please contact your Microsoft Advertising team for more details.

 ## What requirements should I set for my native assets?